 Dates: To reflect coaching and mentoring, dates will be agreed with participants.
 Masterclasses and VLS dates: TBC

 When I became a VC there was no programme to help me prepare for the demands of the role.
 Whilst there are now programmes to help with the technical aspects of the role, a massive gap remains, and that is the focus of this programme: preparing incoming VCs for the change of role that becoming a VC represents.
 Just as in the film ‘Twenty Feet from Stardom’, the step up from DVC or Provost to VC is more than just an incremental step in a career – it is a move that requires different skills and dealing with a very different set of pressures.

 The Advance HE Vice-Chancellor Transition Programme complements the UUK New VC Programme and focusses on these features of becoming a new VC.
 I only wish that there had been such a programme when I was appointed. ”

 Prime Minister’s Special Representative to Saudi Arabia for Education

 How is the programme delivered?

-In a rapidly changing global situation, we will adopt a hybrid model of delivery for the Vice-Chancellor Transition Programme of both virtual and in person activity dependent on personal choice and external factors at the time.
-The programme combines self-directed learning alongside expert facilitation, coaching and mentoring in addition to insights generated from a supportive peer group network formed from other newly appointed VCs.
+In response to the ever-changing global situation, we have adopted a hybrid model of delivery for the Vice-Chancellor Transition Programme, comprising both virtual and in-person activities dependent on personal choice and external factors at the time.
+The programme combines self-directed learning alongside expert facilitation, coaching and mentoring in addition to insights generated from a supportive peer group network formed with other newly appointed VCs.
 The core content of the Vice-Chancellor Transition Programme will include:

 - Personal Transition Coach Sessions (including Personal Development Plan Diagnostic)